 PPC could be of particular use to you if you have a niche industry in which you have few competitors.
 Niche keywords tend to be less expensive, so the more unique your product is the more clicks you will be able to afford.
 Descriptive keywords can also help keep costs down and keep you away from more generic expensive words that have higher competition.

 If your products or services have a big ticket value, PPC could be the right fit for your business.
 There is a much higher chance of you being able to happily afford 100 clicks that don’t end up in a sale if just one does and results in a several thousand dollar jobs.
 Getting a strong ROI if your products are priced below $100 is a much more difficult proposition.

 If you know for a fact that the people clicking on your ad will be associating it with a deadline – Christmas, the start of a new school term or other seasonal products – PPC could be the answer to your prayers.
 When purchasing these kinds of products many consumers are driven by their emotions, making them more easily influenced by good copy, calls to action and compelling visual content.

 There are many ways you can improve your PPC campaign and conversion rate:

 - Make sure your landing page is relevant.
 When potential customers click through they have to be taken to a place that matches with the product or service they are looking for.

 - Include a call to action – ‘buy now’ or ‘see more’ could be the difference between a click through and a scroll past.

 - Test your ads.
 Run a couple of different variations of ads at once to see which one gets the most traction.
-Vary the descriptions, display urls and calls to action.
+Vary the descriptions, display URLs and calls to action.

-- Use Google’s ad extensions which provide more opportunities for call to action links.
+- Use Google’s ad extensions which provide more opportunities for the call to action links.
 These can be particularly useful in the form of location, offer or product extensions.

 - Have a look at what your competitors are doing and do something a little different.